 - Paying too much tax because nothing is planned

-- Cash flow shocks (VAT, IRS/IRC, Social Security)
+- Not having enough cash flow to pay obligations (VAT, IRS/IRC, Social Security)

 - No clarity on whether the business is actually profitable